Dh3va/viexec/README.md

-# ViExec is a PowerShell utility to retrive quick informations from any VCenter, simply type:
+# ViExec is a PowerShell utility to retrive quick informations from any VCenter.

+Simply type:

 ./viexec <script-name> <server-name> <cluster-name>